Crosschain Collateral Management. At Scale.

 Leveraging AWS High-Performance Compute

-Espresso Network runs on AWS infrastructure in production today.
-The demo uses parallelized collateral calculations on AWS’s C-family EC2 instances to handle workloads infeasible on Ethereum or traditional blockchain architectures.
+We built this demo with our partners at AWS.
+It uses parallelized collateral calculations on AWS’s C-family EC2 instances to handle workloads infeasible on Ethereum or traditional blockchain architectures.

 The roadmap ahead includes private collateral calculation using AWS Nitro Enclaves, hardware-accelerated cryptographic operations via AWS Graviton, and geo-decentralized latency benchmarks to further reduce finality times toward subsecond.

-Espresso Systems is the lead developer of the Espresso Network, a decentralized base layer purpose-built for chains and applications that demand speed, security, and customizability.
-The network has been live on mainnet since November 2024 and recently upgraded to permissionless proof-of-stake.
+The Espresso Network - a decentralized base layer purpose-built for chains and applications that demand speed, security, and customizability.
+The network has been live on mainnet since November 2024, has finalized more than 20 million transactions, and recently upgraded to permissionless proof-of-stake.

 Talk to the team